fossasia/support.eventyay.com/contributors-developers/Where-can-I-submit-a-bug-report-or-feature-request.md

+---
+title: Where can I submit a bug report or feature request
+---

 # Where can I submit a bug report or feature request?

 There are different repositories for different components of the [Open Event software suite](https://github.com/fossasia?q=open-event) that is powering [eventyay.com](https://eventyay.com).
 If you are unsure where to post a bug report or feature request just create an issue in the [Open Event Frontend](https://github.com/fossasia/open-event-frontend/issues) issue tracker, please.
 If this is related to another component we will move the issue where it belongs.
 In order to post issues you need a GitHub login.